ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

-This is a resubmission, containing many bug fixes and added functionality.
+This is a resubmission, containing a large refactoring, much added functionality, breaking changes to the API, and fewer dependencies.

 ## Test Environments